meeprakash25/Nth_largest_number_with_tests/README.md

 - Note: That is the Nth largest element in the sorted order, not the Nth distinct element.
 For Example: Given [3,2,1,5,6,4], n = 2, from = end, return 5.

-I have used selection sort for sorting.
+I have used selection sort for sorting and calculated the Nth largest element from the end(default)

 PHP version 7.4